gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 ## Prerequisites

-- Make sure that you have prepared your setup and checked out Gardener sources as described by the [Local Setup guide](../development/local_setup.md).
+- Make sure that you have prepared your setup and checked out Gardener sources as described in the [Local Setup guide](../development/local_setup.md).
-- Make sure your Docker daemon is up-to-date, up and running and has enough resources (at least `8` CPUs and `8Gi` memory; see [here](https://docs.docker.com/desktop/settings/mac/) how to configure the resources for Docker for Mac).
+- Make sure your Docker daemon is up-to-date, up and running and has enough resources (at least `8` CPUs and `8Gi` memory; see the [Docker documentation](https://docs.docker.com/desktop/settings/mac/) for how to configure the resources for Docker for Mac).
   > Additionally, please configure at least `120Gi` of disk size for the Docker daemon.
-  > Tip: With `docker system df` and `docker system prune -a` you can clean up unused data.
+  > Tip: You can clean up unused data with `docker system df` and `docker system prune -a`.
 - Make sure that you have access to a Kubernetes cluster you can use as a seed cluster in this setup.
   - The seed cluster requires at least 16 CPUs in total to run one shoot cluster
   - You could use any Kubernetes cluster for your seed cluster.
 However, using a Gardener shoot cluster for your seed simplifies some configuration steps.
-  - When bootstrapping `gardenlet` to the cluster your new seed will have the same provider type as the shoot cluster you use - an AWS shoot will become an AWS seed, an GCP shoot will become an GCP seed etc. (only relevant when using a Gardener shoot as seed).
+  - When bootstrapping `gardenlet` to the cluster, your new seed will have the same provider type as the shoot cluster you use - an AWS shoot will become an AWS seed, a GCP shoot will become a GCP seed, etc. (only relevant when using a Gardener shoot as seed).

-## Provide Infrastructure Credentials And Configuration
+## Provide Infrastructure Credentials and Configuration

-As this setup is running on a real infrastructure, you have to provide credentials for DNS, the infrastructure and the kubeconfig for Gardener cluster you want to use as seed.
+As this setup is running on a real infrastructure, you have to provide credentials for DNS, the infrastructure, and the kubeconfig for the Gardener cluster you want to use as seed.

 > There are `.gitignore` entries for all files and directories which include credentials.
 Nevertheless, please double check and make sure that credentials are not commited.